capsulescodes/flint/README.md

 <br>

-if you want to run a specific command from configuration file like `local` or `remote`, you can run your command after the `--run` or `-r` command.
+if you want to run a specific command from configuration file like `local` or `remote`, use your command after the `--run` or `-r` command.

 ```bash
 # NPM